spenceryzou/spotifynd-friends/README.md

 This webapp analyzes Spotify playlists and measures their compatability which can then be used to make friends and find people to go to concerts with.

 ### Additional Information
 Description: Oftentimes, as young people, we find it difficult to share our music with our friends--people always seem more inclined to suggest than receive suggestions.
 As a result, it is hard to know who has the same music tastes as us and even harder to find people interested in going to the same concerts as us.
-With Spotifynd Friends, easily match with other users who like the same music!
+With Spotifynd Friends, you can easily match with other users who like the same music!
 After connecting to your Spotify account, simply choose a playlist and our app will find other users who have the same tastes.
 Connect with users to find friends, concert carpool buddies, and new music!

 Target Audience: Young adults who are Spotify users